JuliaActors/YAActL.jl/docs/src/links.md

 Link
 RLink
 LINK
-send!
 ```

 Actors correspond with other actors over links.
-If we want a response from an actor, we must send it our own link together with a request message.
+There is a default link for users to communicate with actors.

 ```@docs
-self()
 USR
 ```